 It’s well known that when you deliver your baby via a C-section, that your milk can sometimes take a little longer to come in, so it’s helpful to keep an open mind to your feeding options in those very early days.
 Make sure you get extra support from a midwife or breast feeding consultant so you can decide on the best feeding plan for you and your baby (and remember that plans can always be adjusted)..
 I often say to new mothers, that with feeding, you have to give it time and patience and remember that while breast milk is the most natural option, it’s not the only option.

 While it’s the mum that goes through the full spectrum of emotions and challenges presented by an emergency C-section, often partners can feel traumatised by the experience too.
-They can often feel side-lined and on the periphery of the action, and will often feel useless and unable to help you in your hour of need.
+They can often feel side-lined, helpless and on the periphery of the action.
 Make sure you and your partner are able to both talk through your birth experience afterwards, and if you are going to a post partum debriefing, it can be beneficial for your partner to attend as well.

-You may find it useful to read our article on How To Move On From A Traumatic Birth or to find out more information about how to prepare for whatever type of birth you have, why not sign up to our online antenatal birth preparation course, HATCH.
-It’s an educational and non-judgemental way to learn more about what to expect from labour, birth and beyond.
+You may find it useful to read our article on How To Move On From A Traumatic Birth or to find out more information about how to prepare for whatever type of birth you have.

 photo credit: Albany J. Alvarez